Skip to main content

 Linoleic acid contributes to the maintenance of normal blood cholesterol levels.

-The beneficial effect is obtained with a daily intake of 10 g linoleic acid.
+The positive effect occurs with a daily intake of 10 g linoleic acid.

 Magnesium